antrea-io/antrea/docs/traceflow-guide.md

 `timeout: <value-in-seconds>` to the Traceflow `spec`.

-In some cases, it might be useful to capture the packets dropped by NetworkPolicies (inc. K8s NetworkPolicies or Antrea native policies).
+In some cases, it might be useful to capture the packets dropped by NetworkPolicies (inc. K8s NetworkPolicies or Antrea-native policies).
 You can add `droppedOnly: true` to the live-traffic Traceflow `spec`, then the first packet that matches the Traceflow spec and is dropped by a NetworkPolicy will be captured and traced.